dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 **Note:** Use `ref MemoryMarshal.GetReference(span)` instead of `ref span[0]` and `ref MemoryMarshal.GetArrayDataReference(array)` instead of `ref array[0]` to handle empty buffer scenarios (which would throw `IndexOutOfRangeException`).
 If the buffer is empty, these methods return a reference to the location where the 0th element would have been stored.
 Such a reference may or may not be null.
 You can use it for pinning but you must never dereference it.

 **Note:** The `GetReference` method has an overload that accepts a `ReadOnlySpan` and returns mutable reference.
 Please use it with caution!
+To get a `readonly` reference, you need to use [ReadOnlySpan<T>.GetPinnableReference](https://learn.microsoft.com/dotnet/api/system.readonlyspan-1.getpinnablereference).

 **Note:** Please keep in mind that `Vector128.Sum` is a static method. `Vectior128<T>` and `Vector256<T>` provide both instance and static methods (operators like `+` are just static methods in C#). `Vector128` and `Vector256` are non-generic static classes with static methods only.
 It's important to know about their existence when searching for methods.